rjsvkfdl91/NewsApp-New-version/README.md

 The app uses third party libraries such as:

-Picasso for easily fetching images from URL's.
+Picasso for easily fetching images from URL's. <br>
-Retrofit2 to fetch data.
+Retrofit2 to fetch data. <br>
-Paper for Cache.
+Paper for Cache. <br>
-Diagonal layout
+Diagonal layout. <br>
-Kenburns Effect
+Kenburns Effect. <br>
-Recycler View and View click
+Recycler View and View click.